newrelic/newrelic-opentelemetry-examples/README.md

   * [OpenTelemetry Agent New Relic Config](./java/agent-nr-config): A Java application with the OpenTelemetry Agent configured for New Relic.
   * [Logs In Context With Log4j2](./java/logs-in-context-log4j2): A Java application configured to include OpenTelemetry trace context on Log4j2 structured logs.
   * [OpenTelemetry with New Relic Distributed Tracing](./java/otel-nr-dt): Demonstrate distributed tracing for applications instrumented with OpenTelemetry and the New Relic java agent.
-  * [OpenTelemetry SDK New Relic Config](./java/sdk-nr-config): A Java application with custom OpenTelemetry instrument configured for New Relic via the SDK.
+  * [OpenTelemetry SDK New Relic Config](./java/sdk-nr-config): A Java application with OpenTelemetry standalone library instrumentation as well as custom instrumentation, configured for New Relic via the SDK.
   * [OTLP New Relic Mapping](./java/otlp-nr-mapping): Contains a variety of test cases demonstrating how OTLP payloads are mapped to records in NRDB upon ingest.
   * [OTLP Load Generator](./java/otlp-load-generator): A Java application that generates OTLP span and metric data.